Fiber Laser Cleaning FAQs

 By adjusting the laser output energy, you can remove virtually anything from a surface including non-organic materials.
 By controlling the energy levels, various surface contaminants cam be removed (e.g. organics, mineral oxides or ceramics) with no damage to the underlying substrate.

 It is also both a non-contact, and non-abrasive process.

 The laser beam will leave no chemical, mechanical or thermal strain on the substrate itself.
 This means you can safely pulse the surface layer of your material.

 Furthermore, as laser systems, particularly fiber lasers, offer the user a great deal of control, the depth at which you want to work at can be highly accurate.
 This is useful for applications where you may only want to remove a very thin layer, such as a topcoat of paint and not the primer below.

 There are many reasons that users may wish to use this process.
 Generally, these can be divided into three categories; micro applications, macro applications, and large-scale applications.

-The invention of laser cleaning has revolutionised this industry and allowed for a much greater completion of micro applications.
+The invention of laser-based cleaning has revolutionised this industry and allowed for a much greater completion of micro applications.
 Industries have developed rapidly in recent years, and parts, processes, and pieces have become much smaller.
-The high level of control and accuracy that laser cleaning offers is the most efficient and cost-effective solution for many sectors wishing to work at more micro levels.
+The high level of control and accuracy that cleaning with a laser offers is the most efficient and cost-effective solution for many sectors wishing to work at more micro levels.